telerik/xaml-docs/netcore/overview.md

 __Telerik UI for WPF__ comes with __.NET Core__ support.
 There is a set of dlls built against the .NET Core framework which you can reference in an application and start using the Telerik controls.
 See how to migrate your app in the [Migrаting to .NET Core]({%slug netcore-support-migration%}) article.

+Note that since R2 2020, Telerik UI for WPF supports also .NET 5.0 Preview.

 ## Requirements

 To work with the Telerik .NET Core dlls you will need to have the following installed.